Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Introduction

 \section{Introduction}

-With the advance of information technology, non-Euclidean domain data can be readily acquired in many domains, such as human pose\cite{conf/eccv/NewellYD16}, protein structure\cite{conf/nips/YingY0RHL18} and social networks\cite{journals/kbs/DhelimAN20}.
-With the emergence of non-Euclidean data, graph clustering methods\cite{journals/pami/ShiM00,journals/tkde/WangYL20} arise at the historic moment, and it can boost clustering performance by learning the adjacency between nodes.
-However, these conventional graph clustering methods learn graph features relying overly on the prior knowledge, which may be incomplete for mining the relationship of nodes.
+\IEEEPARstart{W}{ith} the advance of information technology, non-Euclidean domain data can be readily acquired in many domains, such as human pose\cite{journals/tnn/ZhangXTT20}, protein structure\cite{conf/nips/YingY0RHL18} and social networks\cite{journals/kbs/DhelimAN20}.
+With the emergence of non-Euclidean data, graph clustering methods\cite{journals/pami/ShiM00,journals/tkde/WangYL20} arise at the historic moment, and they are able to learn the adjacency between nodes to boost clustering performance.
+These conventional methods, however, proved to be incomplete in mining nodes relationship for their over-reliance on prior knowledge.

-To mine non-Euclidean graph information, graph neural networks (GNNs)\cite{conf/iclr/KipfW17,conf/iclr/VelickovicCCRLB18} which can encode both of the graph structure and the node characteristics for node latent representations was born.
-GNNs successfully expand deep learning techniques to the non-Euclidean graph data and have made considerable achievements in many graph tasks, such as graph classification\cite{conf/nips/LiC0T20} and visual question answering\cite{conf/iccv/LiGCL19}.
-Benefit from the properties of graph convolution, many GNNs based graph clustering methods\cite{conf/ijcai/WangPHLJZ19,conf/www/FanWSLLW20} have been proposed.
-These methods typically construct adjacency matrices based on the k-NN graphs\cite{conf/www/Bo0SZL020} or attributed graph\cite{conf/ijcai/ChengWTXG20}, and learn graph embedding using graph autoencoder(GAE)\cite{journals/corr/KipfW16a}.
-Finally, conventional clustering algorithms such as k-means\cite{conf/soda/ArthurV07} are applied based on the learned graph embedding.
-These methods can obtain promising results, however, spurious connections in the initial graph may deteriorate the clustering performance.
+To mine non-Euclidean graph information, researchers have devised graph neural networks (GNNs) \cite{conf/iclr/KipfW17,conf/iclr/VelickovicCCRLB18} capable of encoding both graph structure and node characteristics for node latent representation.
+GNNs have successfully expanded deep learning techniques to non-Euclidean graph data with remarkable achievement made in multiple graph tasks, such as graph classification\cite{conf/nips/LiC0T20} and visual question answering\cite{conf/iccv/LiGCL19}.
+Thanks to the properties of graph convolution, many GNN-based graph clustering methods\cite{conf/ijcai/WangPHLJZ19,conf/www/FanWSLLW20} have been proposed.
+These methods typically construct adjacency matrices based on the k-NN graph\cite{conf/www/Bo0SZL020} or attributed graph\cite{conf/ijcai/ChengWTXG20}, and learn graph embedding using graph autoencoder (GAE)\cite{journals/corr/KipfW16a}.
+Finally, conventional clustering algorithms such as K-means\cite{conf/soda/ArthurV07} are applied based on the learned graph embedding.
+For all the promising results these methods may generate, the spurious connections in the initial graph may deteriorate the clustering performance.

+In recent years, graph pooling\cite{conf/nips/DefferrardBV16} emerged to learn abstract representation of the input graph by summarizing local components and discarding redundant information.
+With growing interest in graph pooling, some improved methods have been proposed.
+Current graph pooling methods can be divided into two classes: differentiable graph pooling methods\cite{conf/nips/YingY0RHL18, kdd/0001WAT19, conf/icml/BianchiGA20, 9211767} and sorting-based graph pooling methods\cite{conf/icml/GaoJ19, nips/LiC0T20, 9366345, 9266105}.